DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Pipeline

 (c) Synthetic images.
 An example is the model images of stars and galaxies derived from observations in the DESI Legacy Imaging Surveys~\citep{Lang2016,Dey2019}.
 However, the modeling of the complex morphologies of nearby galaxies and in dense regions can be difficult for MMA purposes.
 Also, the model image needs to be scaled carefully (with the FITS header being properly set), so that it is usable for image subtraction in the data processing software.

 In this paper, we mainly focus on method (a) and also discuss method (b).
 We will explore the method (c) in future work.
-As mentioned in Section~\ref{sec:prep_detr}, we need to use the first few steps of DRP to make a coadd image as a template, starting from raw images.
+As mentioned in Section~\ref{sec:prep_detr}, we need to use the first few steps of DRP to make a \rr1{coadded} image as a template, starting from raw images.
 The template can be made from archival exposures, or recent exposures that include the transient.
 The latter case may be common in MMA observations.
-We have considered using archival public exposures to build a large footprint template in the future, but it is possible that some sky regions are still not covered.
-On the other hand, we note that it is also possible to use a single exposure to build a ``coadded'' image for the template, or even use the \texttt{calexp} image as a template (though this functionality is not supported in newer versions of the LSST Science Pipelines software), when the exposure has sufficiently good seeing and depth and the number of exposures is limited, and this requires no large dithering patterns during the telescope pointings.
-We present examples in Section~\ref{sec:examples}.
+We have considered using archival public exposures to build a large footprint template in the future, but it is possible that some sky regions are still not covered. \rr1{When the numbers of both archival and new exposures are limited in MMA studies, we could use a single exposure to build a ``coadded'' image as the template, supposing that the selected exposure has good seeing and depth and there is no significant dithering between telescope pointings.
+In the version of the LSST Science Pipelines software we are using, it even allows a processed CCD image (\texttt{calexp}) to be directly used as a template, without the later coaddition step (which resamples the \texttt{calexp} onto patches).
+However, this functionality is not supported in newer versions of the software.
+Note, a \texttt{calexp} image and a coadded image are separate items in the software. } We present examples \rr1{of template images} in Section~\ref{sec:examples}.

 To determine high-quality exposures for building templates, we use the seeing and the effective exposure time~\citep[\texttt{teff};][]{Neilsen2016,Morganson2018} as metrics.
 The \texttt{teff} metric considers seeing, sky brightness, and transparency, combined as follows: